Cray-HPE/docs-csm/install/prepare_site_init.md

     ```bash
     linux# /mnt/pitdata/${CSM_RELEASE}/shasta-cfg/meta/init.sh /mnt/pitdata/prep/site-init
     ```
-    **`IMPORTANT`** The output of this command states that customizations.yaml should be reviewed and updated before running the secrets-reencrypt.sh and secrets-seed-customizations.sh scripts.
-These two scripts will be run later in this document, do not run them at this time.

 1. The `yq` tool used in the following procedures is available under `/mnt/pitdata/prep/site-init/utils/bin` once the SHASTA-CFG repo has been